Do you need an LLC for car dealership businesses?

 C Corporation

-You can also choose for your dealership to be taxed as a C corporation, although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to your owners.
+You can also choose for your dealership to be taxed as a What is a C corporation? (the default form of corporation), although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to your owners.

 S Corporation

-The other option is S corporation taxation.
-There are quite a few limitations to electing S corp taxation, but most car dealerships have no trouble meeting these requirements — your business cannot have more than 100 owners, they all must be either residents or citizens of the United States, etc.
+The other option is S corporation (please see our What is an S Corp? page) taxation.
+There are quite a few limitations to electing S corp taxation, but most car dealerships have no trouble meeting these requirements — your business cannot have more than 100 owners, they all must be either residents or citizens of the United States, and so on.

 S corp taxation can help your car dealership save money by reducing your self-employment tax burden.
 Instead of paying self-employment taxes (a 15.3% tax that includes the employer and employee portions of Medicare and Social Security) on all of your business income, you can pay yourself and your co-owners a reasonable salary for your roles and only pay self-employment tax on that portion of your income, while you can reinvest the rest of it into your business without paying this tax.

-Compared to operating a sole proprietorship or general partnership as a car dealer, the S corp taxation model can save you quite a bit of cash that you can use to buy more cars and expand your operations, rather than writing a big check to Uncle Sam.
+Compared to operating a sole proprietorship or general partnership as a car dealer, the S corp taxation model could potentially save you quite a bit of cash that you can use to buy more cars and expand your operations, rather than writing a big check to Uncle Sam.

 Enhanced Credibility and Name Uniqueness